 An Example Budget

 Here is an example of what doing a simple budget might look like.
-Our friend Sarah has $1,221 in her bank account.
+Our friend Sarah has $1,215 available in her bank account.
 She doesn’t have enough money to pay for all of her month’s expenses yet, so she will budget the money she has for the most upcoming expenses until her next paycheck.
-Looking forward at her upcoming expenses, she starts to assign jobs to her money.
+Looking forward at her upcoming expenses, she assigns they money she does have into her budget categories (you’d likely have more).

 Simple Budgeting Tools